Ska: Third-wave ska

 Ska historian Albino Brown (of the radio program The Ska Parade) coined the term third-wave ska in 1989 and helped to catalyze such multi-platinum bands as No Doubt and Sublime.
-Third-wave ska originated in the punk scene in the late 1980s and became commercially successful in the 1990s.
+Third-wave ska or West Coast skaoriginated in the punk scene in the late 1980s and became commercially successful in the 1990s.
 Although some third-wave ska has a traditional 1960s sound, most third-wave ska is characterized by dominating guitar riffs and large horn sections.

 United Kingdom

 By the late 1980s, ska had experienced a minor resurgence of popularity in the United Kingdom, due to bands such as the Burial and the Hotknives.
 The 1980s and 1990s also heralded many ska festivals, and a re-emergence of the traditional skinhead subculture.

 Europe

 The early 1980s saw a massive surge in ska's popularity in Germany, leading to the founding of many German ska bands like the Busters, record labels and festivals.

 In Spain, ska gained relevance in the 80s, first in some songs by groups like Ejecutivos agresivos and Los Cardiacos, but where it really gained strength was in the Basque Country due to the influence of Basque Radical Rock, with Kortatu and Potato being the most representatives bands.
 Skalariak and Betagarri followed in the early 1990s and their influence is visible outside the Basque Country in punk-rock bands like Ska-P, Boikot and many others that have gained importance in the Spanish rock and punk rock scene and festivals.